rostro36/Notes/Big Data/Week 07/07_readings.md

 The mapping machines keep the intermediate key/value pairs in memory until they have to be written back to local disk, partitioned into the *R* regions, so that they can be fetched by the reducing machines after they are given the task by the master and also asked the master for the location of those intermediate splits.
 The reducing machine has to sort the splits again and apply the reduce function per key.

-In the end each of the *R* intemediary splits makes an output file.
+In the end each of the *R* intermediary splits makes an output file.

 Each of the file have a final atomic message they can send to signal that it is completed.

 The result of MapReduce correspond to *some* sequential execution of all those steps, but we don't know which one.

-MapReduce is executed on the same machines that host the data, so the data does not have to be transfered around.
+MapReduce is executed on the same machines that host the data, so the data does not have to be transferred around.

 Bigger *M*, *R* make it easier to balance the load and a better checkpoint when a worker fails, but gives more pieces the master has to keep track of and gives more output files and files that have to be transissioned.